Download protected video streams

 download_stream "$M3U8_URL" "$OUTPUT_FILE"

-I hope this post was helpful and you enjoyed reading it.
-If you have any questions or feedback, please follow the links below to discuss them with me.
+I hope this post was beneficial, and you found it enjoyable.
+For any questions or feedback, feel free to follow the links below to engage with me.

-Thanks for reading and have a great time!
+Thanks for reading, and have a splendid day!

 Daniel

 P.S.
-My next journal post might be about the beautiful country of Portugal; I recently watched a German documentary4 about it on the ZDF media library.
+Stay tuned for my next journal post, possibly about the stunning country of Portugal, inspired by a recent German documentary4 I watched on the ZDF media library.

-1. m3u8 is a multimedia playlist file format that is used to serve audio and video content over the internet.
-The m3u8 URL can be obtained by playing the video in the web browser, opening the developer tools by pressing ⌥ ⌘ I on macOS, selecting Network and filtering by m3u8.
+m3u8 is a multimedia playlist file format utilized for serving audio and video content online.
+You can obtain the m3u8 URL by playing the video in a web browser, opening developer tools with ⌥ ⌘ I on macOS, navigating to Network, and filtering for m3u8. ↵

-4. The video about Portugal will be available on the ZDF media library until 15.12.2025.
+The documentary on Portugal is available on the ZDF media library until 15.12.2025. ↵